 photo credits: Zoom

-Although the list of major new additions in 2018 to our equipment is long (much longer than what we are sharing below), the Zoom F8 audio recorder is arguably the most significant upgrade we have made this year.
+Although the list of major new additions to our equipment is long (much longer than what we are sharing on this page), the Zoom F8 audio recorder is arguably the most significant upgrade we have made this year.
 The F8 is not only portable, versatile, and extremely rugged; the audio quality is absolutely exceptional.
 For those of us shooters who are accustomed to hearing reasonable audio when recording direct to our cameras, you will be shocked when you hear the difference with the F8.
 The first time we recorded audio with the F8 as a test, we thought something was wrong.
 There is no hiss whatsoever (typically referred to as the noise floor).
 Literally, you can't hear any hiss at all.
 So not only are we now recording MUCH richer and fuller audio overall, we have less need to fix audio edits when we make cuts in post production.
 This has been a game changer for us, and really a surprise as to the extent of the impact it has had on the quality we provide.

 photo credits: Zoom